BOOK FOOD EXPERIENCES

 Shinjuku Nichome Bar Gold Finger at Night

-Tokyo’s LGBT district, Shinjuku Nichome, is said to have the highest concentration of gay bars in the world.
-Dance all night at Arty Farty, a small club where Top 40 pop tunes and a friendly, inclusive crowd keep things upbeat; or visit Eagle Tokyo Blue for live drag shows and viewings of Ru Paul’s Drag Race.
-Saturdays are women-only nights at Bar Gold Finger, one of the few bars geared toward women-loving women in Tokyo.
-Despite being such a small space, Gold Finger has been visited by some big-name celebrities like Kiko Mizuhara and Elliot Page.
+Tokyo's LGBTQ district, Shinjuku Nichome, is said to have the highest concentration of gay bars in the world.
+Dance all night at Arty Farty, a small club where Top 40 pop tunes and a friendly, inclusive crowd keep things upbeat, or visit Eagle Tokyo Blue for live drag shows and viewings of Ru Paul's Drag Race.
+Saturdays are women-only nights at Bar Gold Finger.
+Despite being such a small space, Gold Finger has been visited by big-name celebrities like Kiko Mizuhara and Elliot Page.

-To learn more about the neighborhoods built for and by the LGBT community in Japan, book the LGBT Tokyo Eating and Drinking Tour.
+To learn more about the neighborhoods built for and by the LGBTQ community in Japan, book the LGBT Tokyo Eating and Drinking Tour.

 Yayoi Kusama's pumpkin artwork